 - Make use of inbound links in articles to increase traffic to your landing pages.

-- Create a navigation menu that is distinctive and contains easy to understand navigation terms.
+- Create a custom menu that is distinctive and contains easy to understand navigation terms.

 - Add popular links to your sidebar or in-line anchor CTA’s that directs traffic to your important pages.